BritBox: Film and television deals

 In addition to containing the catalogues of BBC and ITV television, BritBox UK includes content from Channel 4 (including Film4), and Paramount Global through the UK channels Channel 5 and Comedy Central.

 Other potential networks to offer content or ownership of BritBox include: NBCUniversal (owned by Comcast) and BT.
 Such collaboration would greatly increase BritBox's catalogue and financial resources when competing with other streaming platforms like Netflix, Disney+ and Amazon Prime Video.
 BT and NBCUniversal were reportedly in early talks with BritBox, but the progress of the talks have yet to be stated, with NBCUniversal investing in their streaming service, Peacock in the US from 2020 and its parent Comcast owning Sky's UK streaming service Now TV, making full collaboration with NBCUniversal unlikely.
 BT has since signed a partnership with BritBox in which the service will complement its content.

-In the early days of BritBox, Channel 4 was reportedly in talks with BritBox for a long period, ITV chief executive Carolyn McCall confirmed to Radio Times that talks are "continuing" with Channel 4 and said that they will "welcome Channel 4 to BritBox".
+In the early days of BritBox, Channel 4 was reportedly in talks with BritBox for a long period; ITV chief executive Carolyn McCall confirmed to Radio Times that talks were "continuing" with Channel 4 and said that ITV would "welcome Channel 4 to BritBox".
 On 6 November, The Guardian reported that Channel 4 is to join BritBox, with its content available on the service from April 2020.

 However, Channel 4, a publisher-broadcaster, must commission UK content from independent production companies and currently works with around 300 companies across the UK every year.
 As such, Channel 4 potentially lacks the streaming rights to many of the shows it broadcasts.
-Many independent broadcasters potentially waive these rights to strike other deals with larger SVODs (for outside UK rights) while retaining control over their intellectual property.
+Many independent broadcasters potentially waive these rights to strike other deals with larger SVODs (for outside-UK rights) while retaining control over their intellectual property.
 This would therefore potentially cause the UK platform to have differing content from the international platforms.